-The annual meeting of stockholders of Gossamer Bio, Inc. will be held at our offices located at 3013 Science Park Road, San Diego, CA 92121 on June 10, 2019 at 9:00 a.m., local time, for the following purposes:
+The annual meeting of stockholders of Gossamer Bio, Inc. will be held on June 17, 2020 at 9:00 a.m., Pacific Time via a live webcast, for the following purposes:

-- 1. To elect three directors to serve as Class I directors for a three-year term to expire at the 2022 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+- 1. To elect two directors to serve as Class II directors for a three-year term to expire at the 2023 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
 To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.